Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 ## Background Concepts

 We’ll begin with a quick overview of quantization theory.
-For deeper reading on this subject, we've listed some nice blogs/papers in the [References](#References) section [1-4].
+For deeper reading on this subject, there are some nice blogs/papers in the [References](#References) section [1-4].

 ### The Quantization Equation